-The three parts of the project started almost at the same time.
-For the monument Erem looked for a suitable stone in the rocks of Armenia.
-When he found it, it was transported to Misha Avetisyan’s studioin Yerevan.
-Designed by Aslan Matiharyan monument was created by sculptors Adranik and Gamlet.
-In October 2004, the monument was transported to port of Varna and then to the courtyard of the Armenian Church “Sv.
+The three parts of the project began almost simultaneously.
+For the monument, Erem Ovsepian searched for a suitable stone in the Armenian mountains.
+Once found, it was transported to the studio of Misha Avetisyan in Yerevan.
+Designed by Aslan Matiharyan, the monument was created by sculptors Adranik and Gamlet.
+In October 2004, it was shipped to the Port of Varna and then moved to the courtyard of the Armenian Church “Sv.
 Sarkis.”

 GPS: 43.207052, 27.915664